 Photo: St. Augustine’s Catholic Church, Philadelphia, PA.
 Photo by Monica Ayers.

 St. Augustine’s Catholic Church in Philadelphia was founded by an Irish immigrant, Fr.
 Matthew Carr, as the first Augustinian presence in the United States.
 It has a special place in my heart, for many reasons.
 Villanova University, my alma mater, traces its roots to the academy that existed there in the early 1800s.
 After graduation I joined the Augustinian Friars and lived at the church’s friary during the summer prior to my novitiate.
-Years later, having left that blessed Order a better man for having been with them, I married my wife in that magnificent church, and it remains our parish home today.
+Years later, having left the Augustinians a better man for having been with them, I married my wife in that magnificent church, and it remains our parish home today.

 Fear of Immigrants is Nothing New